 The program provides a variety of coursework and performance study options to meet the needs of those considering a career in music or those planning to enter the profession.
 Students pursue the necessary skills and competencies through a carefully planned series of foundation and upper-level courses, tutorials and independent studies.

-It is recommended that students take at least six semesters (or the equivalent) of performance study (applied music) in a chosen area of performance.
+It is recommended that students take at least four semesters (or the equivalent) of performance study (applied music) in a chosen area of performance.
 It is recommended that every student take private or group piano lessons.

 (24 credits as listed below)